nautobot/nautobot-app-netbox-importer/docs/admin/install.md

 Here you will find detailed instructions on how to **install** and **configure** the App within your Nautobot environment.

-!!! warning "Developer Note - Remove Me!"
-    Detailed instructions on installing the App.
-You will need to update this section based on any additional dependencies or prerequisites.

 ## Prerequisites

 - The plugin is compatible with Nautobot 1.0.0b3 and later and can handle JSON data exported from NetBox 2.10.3 thru 2.10.8  at present.

 !!! note
     Please check the [dedicated page](compatibility_matrix.md) for a full compatibility matrix and the deprecation policy.

-### Access Requirements

-!!! warning "Developer Note - Remove Me!"
-    What external systems (if any) it needs access to in order to work.

 ## Install Guide